Road to Becoming an Architect— NEWS

 Road to being an architect-01

 Fall of 2007, I chose to go to University of Nebraska without a clear understanding of what I wanted to study.
 When enrolling into my first semester courses, I was afraid that I would never decide on a major and did not want to start with General Studies so I committed to the College of Architecture.
 Once I was in the program, I found a love for architecture and continued with my studies.
-Four years later, I was able to obtain my Bachelor of Science in Design and completed my Master of Architecture degree two years later.
+Four years later, I was able to obtain my Bachelor of Science in Design and completed my Master of Architecture degree two years later

 I got some experience working at an architecture firm while still in school, although I started getting real experience after college working at Stateline No. 7 Architects in Casper, Wyoming as an Intern Architect.
 I worked there for two years and began to track my hours for licensures even though I was not studying for my licensing test.
 By that time, I had been in school for six years and wanted a break from studying to focus on gaining experience in the industry.